Special Instructions

-PROCESSIONAL HYMN While the Ministers enter and the candles are lit, a fitting hymn may be played or sung.
-E.g., “O Wondrous Type!
-O Vision Fair!
+While the Ministers enter and the candles are lit, Christ Upon the Mountain Peak is played or sung.

-Jesus on the mountain peak
+Christ, upon the mountain peak

-stands alone in glory blazing.
+stands alone in glory blazing;

-Let us, if we dare to speak,
+Let us if we dare to speak,

-join the saints and angels praising.
+with the saints and angels praise him.
+Alleluia!

 Trembling at his feet we saw